-As both nymphs and adult scales suck the sap from the leaves and other vulnerable parts, the plants vitality is decreased.
-Honeydew is secreted, which promotes the growth of sooty mould on mango leaves and other vulnerable areas.
-Infested flower spikes and fruits are also possible.
+The plant vitality is reduced by both nymphs and adult scales sucking sap from the leaves and other sensitive sections.
+Honeydew is secreted, allowing sooty mould to form on mango leaves and other sensitive regions.
+Flower spikes and fruits can also be infested.
 A severe scale infestation has a negative impact on the tree's growth and fruit bearing potential.